A Simple Model for Quantum Gravity I: the one-dimensional case: Conclusions

-Since we are using the Haar measure, an alternative is to expand the Dirac delta function and the Boltzmann weight in characters, $\chi_p(\phi_n)$, but then we have another problem: the \emph{global} constraint, Eq.~(\ref{constraint}), involves all the angles $\phi_n$ and this can not be treated with the usual delta function expansion, Eq.~(\ref{wrong}).
+Because we are using the Haar measure, an alternative is to expand the Dirac delta function and the Boltzmann weight in characters, $\chi_p(\phi_n)$, what brings us to another problem: the \emph{global} constraint, $\sum_n\phi_n=2\pi$, involves \emph{all} the angles $\phi_n$ and thus can't be treated with the usual delta function expansion $\delta(\phi)=\sum_p\chi_p(\phi)$, see footnote \ref{Dirac}.

-To solve this second problem, we use a new expansion, Eq.~(\ref{delta}), that multiplies all characters, one for each angle $\phi_n$.
-The result in the closed case is very interesting: the average edge length, $\langle l\rangle=\langle L\rangle/N$, varies from a minimum value, Eq.~(\ref{strong}), to infinity, see Fig.~(\ref{F3}).
-This is different from Regge calculus, where $\langle l\rangle\propto 1/\lambda$.
+To solve this second problem, we used a new expansion, Eq.~(\ref{delta}), that multiplies all characters, one for each angle $\phi_n$.
+The result in the closed case is very interesting: the average length, $\langle L\rangle$, varies from a minimum value in the limit $\lambda\to\infty$, Eq.~(\ref{strong}), to infinity in the limit $\lambda\to 0$, Eq.~(\ref{3}), see Fig.~(\ref{L3}).

+The continuum limit is also different for the closed curve, as we can see in Eq.~(\ref{continuum}).
+We have a nontrivial limit, that is, a infinite step at $\lambda=0$.
+Of course, this is a consequence of the circle inside the curve in our model, see Fig.~(\ref{curve}).
+This circle is not present in Regge calculus \cite{Hamber} and so they have a trivial continuum limit in the closed case as well, $\langle L\rangle\to\infty$, for any value of $\lambda$.

+Summarizing, in the case of an open curve, the size of the universe is infinite, regardless of the value of $\lambda$.
+This seems unrealistic, since $\lambda$ controls the expansion of the universe in more realistic models.
+But in the closed case, we have a universe with finite size for $\lambda>0$.

-Notice that the radius, $\ell$, of the U(1) circle is related to this minimum average edge length, $\langle l_\text{min}\rangle$, which in turn is connected to the configuration of maximum symmetry of the polygon.
-This give us a hint of what happens in higher dimensions.
+Notice that the radius $\ell$ of the U(1) circle is related to the minimum average length $\langle L\rangle_\text{min}$ of Eq.~(\ref{strong}).
+This minimum length corresponds to a shape that has the highest degree of symmetry, which helps us understand how similar scenarios might work in higher dimensions.

-For example, in 2D the minimum surface is a regular tetrahedron with a inscribed sphere of radius $\ell$, which can be related to a shell in the SU(2) manifold.
-In 3D, the SU(2) ball must be used and the radius (not a constant anymore) is related to the height of the solid tetrahedron.
-And so on...

-The 2D case is under study right now and will be published soon.
-Inclusion of matter and fields can be done in the same way as in Regge calculus \cite{Hamber} and these calculations will be published somewhere.

-Finally, one can say that we have to integrate in $\ell$, which bring back the infinities, because the number of independent variables in our model is one less than in Regge calculus \cite{Hamber}.
-However, in the continuum limit $N\to\infty$ this makes no difference at all.
+For example, in 2D, we can use a two-sphere with a constant radius $\ell$ within a surface made of flat simplexes.
+As the value of $\lambda$ increases, this setup approaches a regular surface.
+Similarly, in 3D, a three-sphere can be surrounded by three-dimensional simplexes, and so on\textellipsis

+It's important to note that adding a scalar field does not significantly change the results, as shown in Eq.~(\ref{continuum_new}), regardless of its mass.
+It’s natural that mass is not coupled to gravity in 1D or even in 2D.

+The constant $\ell$ might be related to Planck's constant $\ell_p$, which is connected to Newton's constant.
+However, we still need to confirm whether such a relationship exists.
+It seems likely that in 3D or more, we can explore this further, as curvature becomes significant and the newtonian potential is non-null.